Jordan Canning: Career

 Canning's films have won a number of awards, including two Golden Sheaf Awards, three awards at the NSI Online Short Film Festival, and top prize at the 2012 Toronto International Film Festival RBC Emerging Filmmaker Competition.
 She directed all twenty-three episodes of the IPF-supported web series Space Riders: Division Earth for CTV.
 The show won the 2014 Canadian Screen Award for Best Digital Series and four Canadian Comedy Awards, including Best Director.

-Canning's 2014 feature film We Were Wolves screened at the Toronto Film Festival and is distributed by Unobstructed View.
+Canning's 2014 feature film We Were Wolves made its world premiere at the Toronto International Film Festival and is distributed by Unobstructed View.
+We Were Wolves stars Peter Mooney and Steve Cochrane.
+Canning's debut feature was also awarded the Best Feature Prize from the Atlantic Film Festival.

 In 2015, Canning was awarded the Women In the Director's Chair Feature Film Award for her second feature film, Suck It Up (2017), which premiered at the 2017 Slamdance Film Festival and is distributed by Level Film.
-The film won Best Feature Film at the 2017 B3 Frankfurt Biennale, and Canning was nominated for the Directors Guild of Canada's DGC Discovery Award.
+Suck it Up stars Grace Glowicki and Erin Carter, and won Best Feature Film at the 2017 B3 Frankfurt Biennale, and Canning was nominated for the Directors Guild of Canada's DGC Discovery Award.

-In 2016, Canning made her foray into television, directing on Saving Hope and This Hour Has 22 Minutes, where she became the first female director on the show.
-The following year she directed episodes of the series The Detail (CTV), Burden of Truth (CBC/The CW), and Baroness Von Sketch Show (CBC/IFC).
-In 2018, she directed on Schitt's Creek, Little Dog (CBC) and Baroness Von Sketch Show season four.
+In 2016, Canning made a foray into television, directing on Saving Hope and This Hour Has 22 Minutes, where she became the first female director on the show.
+The following year, she directed episodes of the series The Detail (CTV), Burden of Truth (CBC/The CW), and Baroness Von Sketch Show (CBC/IFC).
+In 2018, she directed on Schitt's Creek, Little Dog (CBC) and season four of Baroness Von Sketch Show.